Apoorv-Ban/torget/README.md

 - A torrent client is needed to download torrents tested with [qbit torrent](https://www.qbittorrent.org/download.php)
 - Developed on Python 3.10.8
 - There is no **DNS** or **VPN** included in the script [1337x.to](https://1337x.to/home) works  on your internet connection.
+- You can use [CloudFare](https://1.1.1.1/) as a dns its great and easy

 ## Release
 ### v1.0